OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-env/text-editor.md

 However, some developers may prefer to avoid Eclipse and instead use a test editor and the command-line compiler.
 Text editors are also useful in general for some operations.
 The StateMod development environment is configured to accommodate both options.
-Text editors that are known to be used with StateCU are discussed below.
+Text editors that are known to be used with StateMod are discussed below.

 * [Prerequisites](#prerequisites)
 * [General Considerations](#general-considerations)